Idea Guide

 Best practices

-A multi-brand health and wellness store could prioritize their own ‘house brand’ over third-party brands they stock, encouraging customers to seek out their lower-priced, higher-margin items.
+A multi-brand health store could prioritize their own house brand over third-party brands, encouraging customers to discover higher-margin, lower-priced alternatives.

 Collection Prioritization